UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

   OR "gender perspective$" OR "gendered" OR "sexism" OR "misogyny" OR "intersectional*"
   OR "ageism"
-  OR "homophob*" OR "lesbian" OR "bisexual" OR "transgender" OR "queer" OR "LGBT" OR "LGBTQ" OR ("gay" NOT "gay berne")
+  OR "homophob*" OR "lesbian" OR "bisexual" OR "transgender" OR "queer" OR "LGBT*" OR ("gay" NOT "gay berne")
 )
 ```